 Ask: What do your children learn through this process?

 Say: Your children learn that their environment is predictable and safe.
 They know what is going to happen.

-\ For children with hearing loss, you can also use your fingers to count to five and get closer.
+Modification: For children with hearing loss, you can also use your fingers to count to five.